lsmacedo/rdm/README.md

 > :warning: This is a work in progress. **Do not use it in production unless you know what you're doing!**

-RDM is not yet ready for general use.
-Although a Command Line Interface isn't implemented at the moment, it's still possible to test it with simple CSV files.
+RDM is not yet available for general use.
+Although a Command Line Interface isn't implemented at the moment, it's still possible to test it with simple CSV or JSON files.
 The required steps are described below:

 1. First of all, clone the repository and cd to it's directory.